qjoly/datamover-operator/README.md

 A Kubernetes operator that automates the process of cloning PersistentVolumeClaims (PVCs) and synchronizing their data to remote storage using rclone.

+## Philosophy

+There are few projects that handle backups on Kubernetes (Velero, Volsync, k8up...), but none of them properly meet my needs:

+- Ability to rely on VolumeSnapshot *(like Velero)*
+- Does not use Kopia *(I have little confidence in it)*
+- Not maintained by a **crappy** company (VMWare, I'm looking at you)

+So I wanted to create my own operator that would tick all the boxes for my needs.
+Hello DataMover Operator!

 ## Description

 The DataMover Operator simplifies data movement and backup workflows in Kubernetes environments.
 It creates clones of existing PVCs and runs data synchronization jobs to remote storage backends (S3-compatible storage, cloud providers, etc.) using rclone.